CodeLikeAGirl29/browny-html/readme.md

 -----------------------
 # README
 -----------------------

+> updated to bootstrap 5

-Jolie is a one page bootstrap 3 based resume/portfolio template.
+Jolie is a one page bootstrap ~3~ based resume/portfolio template.

 Here is the [react version](https://github.com/CodeLikeAGirl29/browny-react)